Melchior Franck

 Melchior Franck (c.
 1579 – 1 June 1639) was a German composer of the late Renaissance and early Baroque eras.
-He was a hugely prolific composer of Protestant church music, especially motets, and assisted in bringing the stylistic innovations of the Venetian School north across the Alps into Germany.
+He was a hugely prolific composer of Lutheran church music, especially motets, and assisted in bringing the stylistic innovations of the Venetian School north across the Alps into Germany.

 Life

 Details of his early life are sparse, as is common for composers of the time.
 He was born in Zittau, and possibly studied with Christoph Demantius there, and also later with Adam Gumpelzhaimer in Augsburg.
 By 1601 Franck was in Nuremberg, as a music teacher; there he met Hans Leo Hassler, and learned from him both the Venetian polychoral style and the polyphonic style of the high Renaissance, both of which he incorporated into his own composition.

 In 1602 he took a position as Kapellmeister in Coburg to Prince Johann Casimir, and he remained in Coburg for the rest of his life.
 For the earlier portion of this time, the situation was ideal for him; he was supported by his patron, and had the resources necessary to carry on his composing.
 The Thirty Years' War devastated the region around Coburg; in addition to the military depredations, typhus brought by the armies depopulated the entire region and ruined the economy.
-Franck able to make a living throughout this period as a musician, unlike his contemporary at Halle, Samuel Scheidt, who lost his Kapellmeister post.
+Franck was able to make a living throughout this period as a musician, unlike his contemporary at Halle, Samuel Scheidt, who lost his Kapellmeister post.
 Franck's wife and two of his children died.